 The walk is dog friendly, although there are nesting birds which you are asked to respect during nesting season.
 We have found you can get an off road buggy around the paths but it is bumpy in places.

 For more Family Friendly Walks in Berkshire click here.
-The photos in this post were taken in July 2019 – the daisies are seasonal (around July / August) and the Frost Folly landscape changes according to the seasons.
-Berkshire Mummies was not asked to write this blog post.
-We just enjoy walking here.
+The photos in this post were taken in July 2019 – the daisies are seasonal (around June / July) and the Frost Folly landscape changes according to the seasons.

 Follow Berkshire Mummies